innerr/ticat/README.md

 ### Customize features by re-assemble pieces

-Now we know what's in the "ready-to-go" commands, we are able to do customizations, let's remove the `bench.load` step from `dev.bench`, to make it faster when on coding:
+Now we know what's in the "ready-to-go" commands, we are able to do customizations.

+Let's remove the `bench.load` step from `dev.bench`, to make it faster when on coding:
 ```
 $> ticat local.build : cluster.local : cluster.restart : ben.run : flow.save dev.bench.no-reload
 ```

-We just saved a flow without data scale config, it's a good practice seperating "process-logic" and "config".
+We just saved a flow without data scale config, it's a good practice seperating "process-logic" from "config".

 We then save a new flow with data scale to get a handy command:
 ```
 $> ticat {bench.scale=4} dev.bench.no-reload : flow.save z